syltruong/explorehsk/README.md

-# 单词 explorer
+# Explore HSK - 词语接龙

 ## Presentation

-Chinese word visualization tool: the goal is to make vocabulary review easier for Mandarin language learners via grouping according to:
+The goal is to make vocabulary review easier for Mandarin language learners via grouping according to:
 - semantic similarity
 - character usage
 - character radicals (to do)